bubbleshark/Zedboard-face-detection/README.md

 # Zedboard-face-detection
+Run face detection algorithm with hardware acceleration on the Zedboard.
 The code is modified from https://github.com/cornell-zhang/facedetect-fpga.

-Develope Environment: SDSoC 2016.2
+Develope Environment: Windows SDSoC 2016.2

+## SDcard image for Zedboard

+Simply pull all of the things under sdcard folder to Sdcard.

 ## How to Build